ChristopherSpargo/MyRecipeMongo/README.md

   <p>
     <b>Getting Help</b><br/>
-    &nbsp;&nbsp;If at any time you are unsure of what to do just tap the icon in the upper left corner of the screen and a help panel, like this one, will be displayed that has information relevant to the current activity.
+    &nbsp;&nbsp;If at any time you are unsure of what to do just tap the icon in the upper left corner of the screen and a help panel will be displayed that has information relevant to the current activity.
   </p>
   <p>